36 Hours (1964 film)

-36 Hours is a 1964 American war thriller film written and directed by George Seaton from a story by Carl K. Hittleman and Luis Vance, based on the 1944 short story "Beware of the Dog" by Roald Dahl.
+36 Hours is a 1964 American thriller film written and directed by George Seaton from a story by Carl K. Hittleman and Luis Vance, based on the 1944 short story "Beware of the Dog" by Roald Dahl.
 The film stars James Garner, Eva Marie Saint, Rod Taylor and Werner Peters.

 Plot

 After attending General Eisenhower's final briefing on the upcoming Normandy landings, U.S. Army major Jeff Pike is sent to Lisbon, Portugal on June 1, 1944 to meet an informant to confirm that the Nazis still expect the invasion at the Pas de Calais.
 He is abducted and transported to Germany.

 Pike awakens in what seems to be a U.S. Army hospital.
 He is told it is May 1950 and that he is in post-war occupied Germany.
 Psychiatrist Walter Gerber explains Pike has been experiencing amnesia since he was tortured in Lisbon and advises Pike his blocked memories have always resurfaced during therapy by remembering events prior to Lisbon.
 He is assisted by a German nurse, the dispassionate Anna Hedler.
-Pike, fooled by the deception, recounts the details of the invasion plans, including the location and the date, June 5, as part of his "therapy."
+Pike, fooled by the deception, recounts the details of the invasion plans, including the location and the date, June 5, as part of his "therapy".

 Pike realizes he's been deceived when he notices a nearly invisible paper cut he received the day he left for Lisbon.
 He confirms his suspicion by tricking a soldier to reflexively snap to attention.
 He confronts Anna, who admits that the date is June 2, 1944.
 She was recruited from a concentration camp because she is a nurse who speaks English.